OfficeDev/O365-iOS-CloudRoll/README.md

 This sample is built using the [OneDrive SDK for iOS](https://github.com/OneDrive/onedrive-sdk-ios).
 It shows the power and flexibility of using a unified OneDrive API in an app that can use both consumer and organizational accounts.

 - Authenticating multiple account types including Microsoft accounts (outlook.com, hotmail.com), or an organizational account (Active Directory-based) to the OneDrive service in Office 365.
+In this sample you can log into both account types at the same time.
 - Using the OneDrive API to upload a captured image to a CloudRoll app folder.

 We'll walk through the code in detail in the wiki.